peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The return value is not documented yet.
+The remainder that would result when this arbitrary-precision integer is divided by a 64-bit signed integer.

 <a id="Remainder_PeterO_Numbers_EInteger"></a>
 ### Remainder